AlexandreDecan/sismic/docs/index.rst

 The source code is available on GitHub: https://github.com/AlexandreDecan/PySS

-You can use GitHub integrated services to contribute or to report bugs and suggestions.
+Use GitHub's integrated services to contribute suggestions and feature requests for this library or to report bugs.